 How to Make Your Friendsgiving Sustainable

-Composting doesn’t have to feel daunting—it can instead become an easy final step in your daily cooking routine.
+Composting doesn’t have to be intimidating—it can instead become an easy final step in your daily cooking routine.
 Here we break down the simple way to reduce your food waste.

 1. First things first—selecting your scrap storage.
 This stainless steel number is an easy start, or go for a minimalist OXO box.
 Or to avoid any potential bugs or odor, store them in a sealable plastic bag in your fridge or freezer.